 If there’s one thing you should know about me, it is that I love to write.
 Fortunately, as a marketing professional, a significant part of my job revolves around churning blogs, web content, banner copies, social media captions, and emails daily.

 I enjoy my work tremendously, and there’s nothing else I’d do instead which is why I focus so much on improving my craft.
 If you are as dedicated to being a good writer as I am, you are in for a treat.
 Here’s why.

-In this article, I share my 20 most effective creative writing tips and tricks that have done wonders for me, and will put you on the path of being a truly incredible writer:
+In this article, I’ll share twenty effective creative writing tips and tricks that have done wonders for me, and will put you on the path of being a truly incredible writer: